mdn/content/files/en-us/web/api/svganimatedenumeration/index.md

 - {{domxref("SVGAnimatedEnumeration.baseVal", "baseVal")}}
   - : An integer that is the base value of the given attribute before applying any animations.
 - {{domxref("SVGAnimatedEnumeration.animVal", "animVal")}}
-  - : If the given attribute or property is being animated, contains thecurrent animated value of the attribute or property.
-If the given attribute or property is not currently being animated, contains the same value as `baseVal`.
+  - : If the given attribute or property is being animated, it contains the current animated value of the attribute or property.
+If the given attribute or property is not currently being animated, it contains the same value as `baseVal`.

 ## Instance methods